grodansparadis/arduino-vscptcpclient/README.md

 ## Examples

 The library comes with a number of example sketches.
-See File > Examples > VscpTcpClient within the Arduino application.
+See File > Examples > VscpTcpClient within the Arduino application or the example folder [here](https://github.com/grodansparadis/arduino-vscptcpclient/tree/master/examples).

 ---